Adolph Jentsch: Later life

-Five of his paintings were reproduced as stamps in 1973 – the first non-commemorative stamps in South Africa philatelic history.
+Five of his paintings were reproduced as stamps in 1973 – the first non-commemorative stamps in South African philatelic history.

 In the early 1970s he suffered a stroke that left him with a tremor that stopped him painting completely.
 His last painting was painted in 1974.
 After the death of Gebhard von Funcke in July 1974 at age 75, Jentsch and Dorothea von Funcke, with whom he had a formal friendship only, moved into a modest house in Windhoek West (26 Bach Street) for the final few years of his life.

 In 1975, farm workers at Brack, attempting to smoke out a wasp's nest, started a fire in the rafters of the old barn where Jentsch stored much of his oeuvre in an upright metal filing cabinet.
 The barn caught fire and burned down, with the result that a large number of his works was lost.
 His friend, architect Peter Strack, estimated —based on the numbering system that Jentsch used— that Jentsch had painted approximately 6,000 paintings during his lifetime, and that approximately 3,000 (mostly watercolours) were destroyed in the blaze.

 Four of Jentsch's watercolours were reproduced in limited editions by his biographer Olga Levinson's son, Orde, in 1975.